 You can also get there by ferry from Mallaig.

-With a tour from Edinburgh, if you prefer not to drive.
+With a guided tour from Edinburgh, if you prefer not to drive.

 Getting to the Isle of Skye from Edinburgh